TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 ---

 ## Designing A Multi-Access Course
 So what does this look like in a course?
 How do you deliver high quality and equitable lessons when there is a mix of students joining you face-to-face on campus, online through synchronous zoom sessions, and online asynchronously?
+As you think about your courses, consider designing learning activities for these different modalities / access points.

 Here are some common activities and considerations for each:

-**Class Discussions**.
-Students can participate in class discussions, synchronous zoom sessions, and asynchronous discussion forums - all while demonstrating their learning of the course learning outcomes and practicing skills of collaboration and critical thinking.
-As you think about your courses, consider designing learning activities for these different modalities / access points.

 #### Class Discussions
-This may be one of the more challenging activities to conduct in a hybrid and socially distanced classroom.
-Why?
-It will likely be hard for the students participating virtually to hear contributions made by students participating in-person.
-The virtual students will presumably be able to hear the instructor through a microphone, but without extra microphones to pick up the voices of the students in the room, it’s not clear how the virtual students will hear the in-person students.
-Some rooms may have the audio equipment to pick up in-person students, but many classrooms won’t have that kind of gear and it’s not clear yet how well those extra mics will work for students who may be speaking through masks.

-Could students in the room use their laptops or phones to participate in the videoconference?
-Unlikely, given some preliminary testing done by the Pepperdine University Center for Teaching Excellence.
-They found that having multiple people in the same room on the same videoconference led to unpleasant audio feedback.
-Without some more advanced hardware or an organized way to have all participants except one mute their devices, this doesn’t look like a solid option.

-If you, dear reader, have ideas for conducting classwide discussions in the hybrid and socially distanced classroom, please share!
-In the meantime, let’s consider some other strategies.
+If we consider the three audience group: face-to-face (F2F), ....

 #### Live Polling
 One simple way to engage students in the room and on the Zoom call is to use a live polling tool to ask them questions about the course material.
 Back in the day, we used “clickers” for this type of live polling, but these days we have lots of options for classroom response systems.
 One option would be to use whatever polling feature your videoconferencing tool provides.
 Zoom polls, for instance, let you ask multiple-choice and multiple-mark questions pretty easily.
 This would mean your in-person students would need to be in the Zoom session, which has advantages.
 But if your Zoom screen is getting too busy, you could have your in-person students turn off their cameras; Zoom can hide participants who don’t have their cameras on.